Nelson-Sl/typescript/Knowledge/00 AWS/010 Serverless/02 Lambda/03 Edge Functions for Lambda.md

 # Use Case
 ---

+* Dynamic Web Application at the Edge
+* Intelligently Route Across Origins and Data Centers
 * Website Security and Privacy
-* Dynamic Web Application at the Edge
+	* Bot Mitigation at the Edge
+	* A/B Testing
+	* User Authentication and Authorization
+* Performance & User Expericence
 	* Search Engine Optimization (SEO)
-* Intelligently Route Across Origins and Data Centers
+	* User Prioritization
-* Bot Mitigation at the Edge • Real-time Image Transformation • A/B Testing • User Authentication and Authorization • User Prioritization • User Tracking and Analytics
+* Real-time Image Transformation
+* User Tracking and Analytics